-For each food I’ve given an intro, nutritional content per 1 cup, a number of free alkaline recipes that I’ve created for this blog or the Alkaline Diet Recipe Book and also a handful of research papers that have been published to validate the benefits stated.
+For each of these seven most alkaline foods you will find below an intro, nutritional content per 1 cup, a number of free alkaline recipes that I’ve created (that are either on this site or in the Alkaline Recipe System) and also a number of research papers that have been published to validate the benefits stated.

 The Seven Most Alkaline Foods